shaginhekvs/ada_course/project/README.md

 Because we have three very different topics, we centralised the backbone of the functions used in all the analysis in the notebook Helpers.ypnb (created from the Milestone 2 notebook) and created a notebook for each of the three movements to show our results, since the analysis of the protests are done independently.

+The link to the website describing the data story is: https://shaginhekvs.github.io/ada_course/ Moreover, the code for warm_taiga deployed on heroku is in app_plot_2
 # Research questions

 **Impact**